Matts-vdp/picture-sort/README.md

 ![Image of GUI](https://github.com/Matts-vdp/picture-sort/blob/main/pics/Screenshot.png)

 ## installation
-When using the unpackaged version you have to install the needed dependencys first these can be found in package.json.
+When using the unpackaged version you have to install the needed dependencies first these can be found in package.json.
 If you want a prepackaged version see the releases tab.
+This version can be used without installing any additional software.
 The release is compacted in a zip file to reduce file size.
 To use the program you have to unzip this folder.

 ## Usage